 Near Rosh Ha'ayin, Central District, Israel

 Location.
-32° 6.314′ N, 34° 55.795′ E. Marker is near Rosh Ha'ayin, Central District.
+32° 6.317′ N, 34° 55.826′ E. Marker is near Rosh Ha'ayin, Central District.
 Marker can be reached from Yarkon Park Entrance Roadway just north of National Route 483.
-Touch for map.
-This historical marker is located in the interior of Yarkon Park, inside of the Ottoman Fortress, beside the excavated ruins of the Egyptian Governor's residence, that are located in the northwestern section of the fortress.
-Marker is in this post office
+Touch for map Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.